The best prepaid phone plans in 2024

 Boost Mobile | Unlimited data | $25/month — Lock in your phone bill

-As part of a rebranding effort, Boost Mobile has added an appealing offer to its lowest-priced unlimited data plan: sign up for autopay for the $25 monthly plan, and you'll keep that rate so long as you remain a Boost customer.
+Boost Mobile's plans starts with an appealing offer as part of its lowest-priced unlimited data plan.
+Sign up for autopay for the $25 monthly plan, and you'll keep that rate so long as you remain a Boost customer.

 If there's a drawback, the $25 plan lacks the perks you get with pricier Boost plans, though the low rate compares well with what Visible and Mint charge for unlimited data.
 Unlike with Mint, there's no requirement to pay for a full year, and Boost Mobile gives you a 30GB cap before data speeds are slowed.
 Right now, new customers get half-off the first month of service.